Does your faith impact your politics? Take our latest survey

-To help churches and small groups take a deeper look at some of the issues we've produced some resources.
-You can download our free discussion questions, Powerpoint presentation and short summary of the key findings in the report.
+To help churches and small groups take a deeper look at some of the issues we've produced some resources, including discussion questions, a Powerpoint presentation and summary of the key findings (from pages 4-5 of the report).

 RESEARCH TO MAKE A DIFFERENCE